A type defines which values a variable can hold.

 The array type is in addition to the first four types.

-A variable of boolean type can hold a boolean value, which is either yes
+A variable of boolean type can hold a boolean value, which is either yes or no (often called true and false).

 A variable of character type can hold a single UTF-16 character in the Basic Multilingual Plane (BMP) or one of the 16-bit surrogate code points.
 Characters outside this is stored as two characters, as a surrogate pair.
-This means that the numeric range of the character type is 16-bit or 0 – 2^16-1
+This means that the numeric range of the character type is 16-bit or 0 – 2^16-1.

 The void type is only used to say that a function does not return a value.